 From One to the Next

 Ann Ingalls first started making appearances at Johnson County Library in 2009 with the release of her picture book The Little Piano Girl, a biography about the childhood of jazz prodigy Mary Lou Williams.
+She has another round of appearances coming soon in conjunction with her latest title.
+Read on to learn more about the book and the author.

 How do you raise a feminist?
 This little book offers 15 suggestions for taking on the task and offers insight into how we can tackle living as feminists in our everyday lives.
 Dear Ijeawele is powerfully short and gets to the point, as a manifesto should.
 Her recommendations include; “ 'Because you are a girl' is never a reason for anything”; “teach her to love books”; and “teach her about difference.
 Make difference ordinary.”